solidfire/solidfire-cli/README.md

 Description:

-CloneVolume is used to create a copy of the volume.This method is asynchronous and may take a variable amount of time to complete.The cloning process begins immediately when the CloneVolume request is made and is representative of the state of the volume when the API method is issued.GetAsyncResults can be used to determine when the cloning process is complete and the new volume is available for connections.ListSyncJobs can be used to see the progress of creating the clone.Note: The initial attributes and quality of service settings for the volume are inherited from the volume being cloned.If different settings are required, they can be changed via ModifyVolume.Note: Cloned volumes do not inherit volume access group memberships from the source volume.
+CloneVolume is used to create a copy of the volume.
+This method is asynchronous and may take a variable amount of time to complete.
+The cloning process begins immediately when the CloneVolume request is made and is representative of the state of the volume when the API method is issued.
+GetAsyncResults can be used to determine when the cloning process is complete and the new volume is available for connections.
+ListSyncJobs can be used to see the progress of creating the clone.
+Note: The initial attributes and quality of service settings for the volume are inherited from the volume being cloned.
+If different settings are required, they can be changed via ModifyVolume.
+Note: Cloned volumes do not inherit volume access group memberships from the source volume.

 Options: